-Now what's really cool, is that this preference style will be used without any adoption if you're using an NSTabViewController with a toolbar TabStyle.
+Now, what's really cool is that this preference style will be used without any adoption if you're using an NSTabViewController with the toolbar TabStyle.

 The expanded style is one you may be familiar with because it used to be the standard layout of the toolbar.

-Finally, we have the automatic style which will use your windows structure to determine which style to choose.
+Finally, we have the automatic style, which will use your window structure to determine which style to choose.